odahu/odahu-docs/source/tutorials_wine.rst

       description: Docker registry for model packaging

-Create the connection using :term:`Legion CLI` or :term:`Plugin for JupyterLab`, as in the previous example.
+Create the connection using :term:`Odahu-flow CLI` or :term:`Plugin for JupyterLab`, as in the previous example.

 Check that all Connections were created successfully:

 .. code-block:: console

-    $ legionctl conn get | grep -e id: -e type: -e description
+    $ odahuflowctl conn get | grep -e id: -e type: -e description

     - id: docker-ci
         description: Docker repository for model packaging
         type: docker
-    - id: legion-examples
+    - id: odahu-flow-examples
-        description: Git repository with legion-examples
+        description: Git repository with odahu-flow-examples
         type: git
     - id: models-output
         description: Storage for trainined artifacts